scylladb/scylla-monitoring/docs/source/install/start_all.rst

 **-p prometheus-port** Override the default Prometheus port, this is done using port mapping, note that port mapping does not work when using the host network.

-**-b command-line options** Allows adding command-line options that will be passed to the Prometheus server.
+**-b command-line options** Allow adding command-line options that will be passed to the Prometheus server.

 **-s scylla-target-file** Specify the location of the Scylla target files.
 This file contains the IP addresses of the Scylla nodes.